2025 Solar Incentives Guide for Port Salerno, FL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+When thinking about solar incentives, you probably think of federal incentives first.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a predetermined percentage of the money you spend on solar panels for your home.
+This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Port Salerno solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Port Salerno solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives